Nursing Homes Vs. In Home Care In Zeeland, MI

 Virtually all residents of a nursing home require extensive support with daily living tasks as well as advanced medical needs or supervision.
 They often have difficulty getting around or have lost mobility.

 While nursing homes may provide great services for a number of seniors, researchers found that the vast majority (upwards of 95 percent) of seniors do not wish to leave their home.
 Even if they face physical, mental, or emotional challenges, these seniors want to age in place.
 In home care can make this possible.

-In home care is, quite simply, care that is provided in a senior's home.
+Home care is, quite simply, care that is provided in a senior's home.
 The care can range from non-medical services such as housekeeping, laundry and meal preparation to skilled nursing support.
-Most in home care also provides for a senior's personal needs, such as bathing, grooming, and dressing.
-Unlike nursing homes, most in home care also provides local transportation options, help with errands, and out-of-home activities.
+Most home care also provides for a senior's personal needs, such as bathing, grooming, and dressing.
+Unlike nursing homes, most senior care also provides local transportation options, help with errands, and out-of-home activities.

-While 24-hour care is standard in nursing homes, in home care ranges from a mere 30 minutes a week to full-time, round-the-clock support.
-This allows in home care providers the flexibility to offer seniors the type or range of services they actually need and want.
+While 24-hour care is standard in nursing homes, in home senior care ranges from a mere 30 minutes a week to full-time, round-the-clock support.
+This allows care providers the flexibility to offer seniors the type or range of services they actually need and want.